gregneagle/tile_lock/README.md

 3) Double-click the Tile logo on yout Tile Mate.
 Your Mac's screen should lock.

 4) Wait 10-15 seconds until the Tile Mate stops beeping, then double-click the logo again.
-If the screnn is still locked, a fake car alarm just go off.
+If the screen is still locked, a fake car alarm will go off.

 As written, this code will react to _any_ Tile device in range.